-Reduce, Reuse and Recycle are most common methods to reduce landfill waste.
-Landfill waste poses a huge problem as it has economic and environmental impact and secondly, due to slow decomposition rate which takes thousands of years, several acres of land has already been virtually rendered useless that could have been actually used for setting up new residential colonies or industries.
+Reduce, Reuse and Recycle are the most common methods to reduce landfill waste.
+Landfill waste poses a huge problem as it has an economic and environmental impact, and secondly, due to the slow decomposition rate, which takes thousands of years, several acres of land has already been virtually rendered useless that could have been actually used for setting up new residential colonies or industries.

 While most of us may consider ourselves to be adept at conserving and recycling, the truth is that the average American makes far more trips to the landfills every year than you might think.
-While all of us probably believe that recycling and reusing things is a good thing, it’s a question of whether or not we actually carry it out.
+While all of us probably believe that recycling and reusing things is a good habit, it’s a question of whether or not we actually carry it out.

 1. Donate Clothes

 Believe it or not, the throwing away of clothing is one of the biggest contributions we make to landfills today.
-We open up our closets; pick clothes that no longer need like a sweater that was fashionable last year, a ripped shirt, or some clothes that we just don’t want to keep any more.
+We open up our closets, pick clothes that no longer need like a sweater that was fashionable last year, a ripped shirt, or some clothes that we just don’t want to keep any more.
 And where does it go?
 That’s right, to the garbage, and from there, to the landfill.

 Instead of throwing away these old clothes, make better use out of it.
 First, make sure that these are clothes that you absolutely don’t need any more.
-Then, donate clothes to people in need or to Goodwill stores, or hold a sale in your garage (though assuming the clothes are still wearable, of course).
+Then, donate clothes to people in need or Goodwill stores, or hold a sale in your garage (though assuming the clothes are still wearable, of course).
 You know what they say, another man’s trash is another man’s pleasure.

 2. Reduce Food Waste